Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 # Project details
 A description of the implementation and the approached adopted.
-![Block Diagram](MIMO.png "Block Diagram of MIMO configuration")
+![Block Diagram](MIMO.png "Block Diagram of MIMO configuration") **Reciever** he receiver side of this MIMO (Multiple Input, Multiple Output) system utilizes two USRP N210 devices synchronized with an OctoClock to achieve precise timing and frequency alignment.
+This setup captures incoming electromagnetic waves at the antennas of the two receivers, processes the signal to compensate for path delay differences, and enhances the signal-to-noise ratio (SNR) of the received signals.
+The signal processing is performed in Simulink, leveraging blocks such as trigonometric and constant blocks for phase correction and SNR optimization.
+This system provides an efficient testbed for studying MIMO communication in real-world scenarios.
+**Components**
+1. OctoClock
+The OctoClock is a clock distribution module that provides:

+10 MHz Clock Reference: Ensures that the oscillators of both USRP N210 devices operate in perfect frequency alignment.
+This synchronization is critical for coherent signal processing in MIMO.
+Pulse-Per-Second (PPS) Signal: Delivers precise time synchronization to the USRPs, aligning their sampling instants to the same time base.
+This is essential for applications requiring temporal coherence, such as MIMO beamforming.
+2. USRP N210
+The USRP N210 devices function as the hardware receivers in the system.
+Key roles include:

+Signal Reception: Each USRP receives an electromagnetic wave at its respective antenna.
+Due to the spatial separation between the antennas, the incoming wave reaches each antenna with a time delay caused by the difference in path lengths.
+Digitization: The received analog signals are converted into digital samples for further processing.
+3. Ethernet Switch
+The Ethernet switch establishes a high-speed communication link between the USRPs and the Host PC.
+It handles packetized data transfer, ensuring minimal latency and reliable data flow.

+4. Host PC
+The Host PC performs the critical signal processing tasks:
+Delay Compensation: The time delay caused by the path difference is compensated in MATLAB/Simulink.
+The delay introduces a phase shift in the received signals, which is corrected by multiplying the signals with a calculated phase term.
+Signal Combination: Once the phase shifts are corrected, the signals from both antennas are added coherently.
+This constructive combination improves the SNR of the received signal, leveraging the spatial diversity provided by the MIMO setup.

 # How to run section
 **Required Toolboxes:**